 However, if you wish to operate both from different companies or providers you must your domain name to the web hosting company.
 This can be accomplished by modifying the DNS settings.

-TezHost is one of the best companies working internationally that provides hosting services including domains and website hosting at a reasonable price.
+TezHost is one of the best companies working internationally that provides hosting services including domain and website hosting at a reasonable price.

-Can I Move My Website to Another Web Hosting Company Without Changing Domain?
+Can I Move My Website to Another Web Hosting Company Without Changing the Domain?

 Yes, you certainly can.
 If you own a domain, you can move it to any of the web hosting companies without changing your domain.

 For example, suppose you bought your domain name and hosting from one provider and now wish to switch to a different one.
 By simply transferring files and data, you can migrate your site from one host to another.
 Then you must change your domain name settings to point to your new web hosting provider.

 Although they are fundamentally different, many individuals are still unaware of the distinction between a domain name and web hosting.
 Both are necessary components of website development and serve different purposes.